Who we are

-We’ve reviewed this Privacy Notice in May 2018 (GDPR!), but we will amend it from time to time according to legislation changes, changes in branding, changes in policy, or anything else that may need us to review it at least once a year.
+We’ve reviewed this Privacy Notice in April 2022 (GDPR!), but we’ll amend it from time to time according to legislation changes, changes in branding, changes in policy, or anything else that may need us to review it at least once a year.

 ANNEX 2: STANDARD CONTRACTUAL CLAUSES

 These Clauses are deemed to be amended from time to time, to the extent that they relate to a Restricted Transfer which is subject to the Data Protection Laws of a given country or territory, to reflect (to the extent possible without material uncertainty as to the result) any change (including any replacement) made in accordance with those Data Protection Laws (i) by the Commission to or of the equivalent contractual clauses approved by the Commission under EU Directive 95/46/EC or the GDPR (in the case of the Data Protection Laws of the European Union or a Member State); or (ii) by an equivalent competent authority to or of any equivalent contractual clauses approved by it or by another competent authority under another Data Protection Law (otherwise).